 - What measures are in place to protect students at ISTA?

 Keeping all of our students safe is a top priority for us.
 We follow the latest government recommendations and update our procedures anytime there is a change.
 At all times though, you can expect the following:

-- Regular updates: information about the developing situation in Austria, as well as the latest guidance on hygiene and behavior on campus, are published in the bi-weekly campus-wide coronavirus update.
+- Regular updates: information about the developing situation in Austria, as well as the latest guidance on hygiene and behavior on campus, are published in the campus-wide coronavirus update.
 Once you receive your ISTA email address, you will automatically receive these updates.

 - Good infection control: all public surfaces on campus and on the ISTA shuttle bus are regularly disinfected, especially those that are touched often (door handles, light switches, furniture, elevator buttons, handrails, taps and dispensers, phones, etc.).
 Perspex screens have also been installed in reception and service areas.

 - Hand washing facilities are available all across campus and hand sanitizer dispensers are situated at major entrances.
 In the ISTA shuttle bus, a hand sanitizer dispenser can be found at the front of the bus and can be used to disinfect your hands or any surfaces you touch.

 - The office of Environment, Health and Safety (EHS) provides support with questions about hygiene and safety on campus, and, in the case of a suspected infection or possible exposure, works together with the Austrian health authorities to do contact tracing.

 - An occupational physician is on campus once per week to support you with your health needs (important: in case of suspected covid-19 infection, please STAY AT HOME and call the Austrian national health hotline at 1450, available 24/7 with English-speaking operators.
 Please also contact EHS at ISTA).

 - All ISTA employees and visitors are expected to abide by general hygiene and behavior regulations (see below), which are continuously reviewed and adapted if necessary.